BDC Hamburger Icon

 7. Be consistent in your email marketing.

 Some email marketers make the mistake of only sending newsletters or messages when they have something to sell or another motive.
 Your email marketing efforts should be a give-and-take.
-Some messages may include offers, but some should share helpful information.
+Some messages may include offers, but others should share helpful information.

 Being consistently present in your recipients’ inboxes is the most crucial factor.
 Your emails should arrive like clockwork.
 In doing so, you communicate that your brand is steady and reliable.
 You’re not a flash in the pan ― you have staying power.